P20WCommunityOfInnovation/DAR-T/README.md

 Apply log method finalizes the redaction process by merging the redaction log with the original data.
 It ensures that all redaction rules are applied consistently across the dataset.
 #### apply_anonymization()

 The central method that orchestrates the entire data anonymization process.
-It sequentially calls other methods in the class to apply a comprehensive anonymization strategy, resulting in a fully redacted and anonymized dataset.
+Apply Anonymization sequentially calls other methods in the class to apply a comprehensive anonymization strategy, resulting in a fully redacted and anonymized dataset.

+#### get_log()

+Outputs log in a dataframe for the user to access at any point.
+The main point is to be able to retrieve the log if an error occurs while running another method.

-Example Usage
+### Example Usage
 Here is a quick example:

 ```python